 As we continued, the creature stalked us slowly, escorting us deeper into the caverns.
 An occasional sound would result in a jump scare, to which the creature reacted by hastening its approach towards us.
 Its approach escalated the closer it got.

 Pandora said, “Don’t falter.
-We are almost there.”
+We’re almost there.”

 I nodded.

-Desperately, I said, “Pandora?
+Desperately, I said, “Pandora?“

 A mysterious voice said, “I see you came armed.
 You have come to kill me then?”